SolidSnke/rumble-live-user-script/README.md

   - after that you should be good to go on running the script

 If you find this useful, please feel to buy me a beer @GoChadTV (Venmo) - $GoChadTV (CashApp)

+To see a working example of this, goto; https://rumble.com/CountryMusicRdo/live